shiruken/covid-texas-data/README.md

 ### Data Files Updated Daily by Texas DSHS

-_These files are amended daily with the latest numbers but retroactive changes can result in past values being silently updated._
+_These files are amended daily (Monday-Friday) with the latest numbers but retroactive changes can result in past values being silently updated._

 * Confirmed Cases
   * [Confirmed Cases over Time by County](ConfirmedCasesOverTimeByCounty/)